-As discussed above, the first round of effects depends on how the windfall is spent.
-If some part of it ends up being spent on non-traded goods, either directly by beneficiaries of the windfall buying mansions, hiring servants or via government taxation or appropriation and funding of non-traded spending, then there will be a consequent increase in demand for N goods, leading to rightward shift of the demand curve for N goods to D1.
-Depending on the elasticities of supply and demand there will be some combination of increased output of N and increased prices of N goods, which leads to an appreciation of the real exchange rate.
-This will tend to draw resources out of both B and L into N and to shift demand away from N and toward B and L. However, if B is indeed producing windfalls of sufficient magnitude to generate large macro effects, the resource movement effect will fall principally on the L sector.
+The first round of effects of an oil windfall on Sm TomJe PrReipe depends on how the windfall is spent.
+If some part of it ends up being spent on non-traded goods, either directly by beneficiaries of the windfall buying mansions, hiring servants or via government taxation or appropriation and funding of non-traded spending, then there will be a consequent increase in demand for non-traded goods, leading to rightward shift of the demand curve for them.
+Depending on the elasticities of supply and demand there will be some combination of increased output and of increased prices of non-traded goods, which leads to an appreciation of the real exchange rate.
+This will tend to draw resources out of both the oil sector and other traded parts of the economy and to shift demand away from non-traded goods and towardoil and other traded goods.
+However, if oil is indeed producing windfalls of sufficient magnitude to generate large macro effects, the resource movement effect will fall principally on other traded sectors, in this case mostly agriculture.